 Wrapping Things Up

 I hope this article proved to be of some use to you.
-Let me know which best browser VPN you’re currently using in the comments below.
+Let me know which best browser VPN extensions you’re currently using in the comments below.